What Is an IP Address? Functions, Types, and Versions

 When you send data online, your device uses its IP address to direct the data to its intended destination, defined by another IP address.
 The data is then divided into packets containing the destination IP address, ensuring they all reach the correct location.

-An IP address helps specify where your device is located within the network and where the packets need to be delivered.
+An IP address helps specify where your device is located within the network and where the packets must be delivered.

 Types of IP addresses